- Royal Pacific: Rooms

 - View this hotel using the OI custom-made Google map

-- Club Level is located on the top floor (7th) of Tower 3 and includes a 2,000 sq ft private lounge.
+- Club level is located on the top floor (the seventh) of tower three and includes a 2,000-square-foot private lounge

-- Poolside activities: From ping pong tournaments, pool basketball and beach volleyball to hula hoop contests and arts & crafts, you’ll find something fun to do poolside for the whole family.
+- Poolside activities: from ping pong tournaments, pool basketball, and beach volleyball to hula hoop contests and arts and crafts, you’ll find something fun to do poolside for the whole family

 - Special events

-- Jake’s Beer Dinner: Over four courses, enjoy select craft beers handpicked by our award winning chefs to be paired with specially prepared entrees and dessert.
-Tickets are limited and include all taxes, gratuities, ticketing fees and parking.
-Call 407-503-3200 for more information.
+- Jake’s Beer Dinner: over four courses, enjoy select craft beers handpicked by award-winning chefs that are paired with specially-prepared entrees and dessert.
+Tickets are limited and include all taxes, gratuities, ticketing fees, and parking.
+Call 407-503-3200 for more information

 - Signature dining options

 - Islands Dining Room: a three-meal restaurant featuring character dining in the evening